 Teagasc, Coolruss, Tinahely, Co.
 Wicklow

-It was hoped that over time that this dataset would equally continue to be updated but due to
+It was hoped that over time this dataset would equally continue to be updated but due to

 lack of funding, it too is presently on hold.